Nick Digilio

-Nick Digilio (born July 6, 1965) is a movie critic and radio personality.
+Nick Digilio (born July 6, 1965) is an American movie critic and radio personality.
 He was the host of an award-winning radio program on WGN Radio in Chicago.
 In 2017, he was inducted into the WGN Radio Walk Of Fame.

 Life

 Digilio grew up about five blocks away from Wrigley Field in Chicago, Illinois.
-He attended Luther North High School and graduated in 1983.
+He attended Luther High School North and graduated in 1983.
 He also attended Columbia College Chicago where he studied film.
 He recently moved from the Andersonville and Albany Park neighborhoods to the Old Irving Park neighborhood of Chicago.
-Digilio is a theater director and actor, and a former member of The Factory Theater.
-He has married twice and divorced twice.
+Digilio is a theater director and actor, and a former member of the Factory Theater.
+He has been married and divorced.

 Radio career

 Early history at WGN

 Digilio began reviewing movies on the WGN Roy Leonard Show in 1985.
 His contributions to Roy's program led WGN Radio management to decide that he'd be a good permanent addition to the station.
 He soon became a regular on other WGN Radio programs, including Steve King and Johnnie Putman's Life After Dark program.
 He gained a reputation for his alternative and controversial play and movie reviews.
 For instance, he applauds the movies Critters, Friday the 13th Part 5, Joe Dirt, and Freddy Got Fingered, while he dislikes Ferris Bueller's Day Off and The Dark Knight.
 Digilio reviews all the new films on his own show.